seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 The NGINX Proxy supports SPIFFE based TCP connections.

-The JBOSS uses the [java-spiffe](https://github.com/spiffe/java-spiffe) library that offers an interface to fetch the SVIDs certificates and federated bundles from the  SPIRE Workload API and provides both a Java Security Provider (KeyStore and TrustStore) and a SocketFactory implementation that leverages that Provider for supplying the SVIDs and validating peers' SVIDs during the SSL handshake.
+The JBOSS Server uses the [JAVA-SPIFFE](https://github.com/spiffe/java-spiffe) library that offers an interface to fetch the SVIDs certificates and federated bundles from the  SPIRE Workload API and provides both a Java Security Provider (KeyStore and TrustStore) and a SocketFactory implementation that leverages that Provider for supplying the SVIDs and validating peers' SVIDs during the SSL handshake.